Product integral: Basic results

 where X is a random variable with probability distribution F(x).

 Compare with the standard law of large numbers:

-Lebesgue-type product-integrals
+Commutative case: Lebesgue-type product-integrals

-Just like the Lebesgue version of (classical) integrals, one can compute product integrals by approximating them with the product integrals of simple functions.
-Each type of product integral has a different form for simple functions.
+When the integrand takes values in the real numbers, then the product intervals become easy to work with by using simple functions.
+Just as in the case of Lebesgue version of (classical) integrals, one can compute product integrals by approximating them with the product integrals of simple functions.
+The case of Type II geometric integrals reduces to exactly the case of classical Lebesgue integration.

 Type I: Volterra integral

 Because simple functions generalize step functions, in what follows we will only consider the special case of simple functions that are step functions.
 This will also make it easier to compare the Lebesgue definition with the Riemann definition.